Veteran’s Day 2012 – Lessons from The Great Place (Fort Hood)

 November 11, 2012 (Killeen, Texas)

-The memories of my boyhood flooded my mind.
-I remember having re-enactments of the Battle of the Bulge and other battles with hundreds of little green army men that lasted for days.
-On occasion, my parents would find me asleep on the floor of my room in the midst of battle, surrounded by little green army men, tanks, troop carriers, planes and artillery.
+I remember creating re-enactments in my room of the Battle of the Bulge and other battles with hundreds of little green army men.
+The battles on my bedroom floor lasted for days.
+On occasion, my parents would find me asleep on the floor of my room in the midst of a battle, surrounded by little green army men, tanks, troop carriers, planes, and artillery.

-Fort Hood is the home of the III Corps also called the Phantom Warriors.
 They were given this nickname by their enemy (Germans) in WWII after the Battle of the Bulge.
 The name stuck.
 On the road approaching the III Corps Headquarters, we pass the menacing statue of the Phantom Warrior (seen above).
 We passed through the entrance to the III Corps, a young soldier snapped to attention and with a shout, announced that a General had entered the building.
 It startled me.
 It was a reminder that I know very little about the military except what I read in books and the stories military friends have shared.
-I am unfamiliar with this form of discipline, order and respect.
+I am unfamiliar with this form of discipline, order, and respect.

 “Every turn and every space reveal a rich legacy and symbolism.
 All of the wars and all of the sacrifice begin to weigh on the mind.
 Soldiers long since passed stare at you from photos on the walls.
 Many images were captured on the front lines of battle where Americans and her allies made the ultimate sacrifice.
 I looked into the faces of men and women much greater than me.”